hashxim/hconMD/Work_MD/SPAC - Introduction.md

 # Definition
 Special Purpose Acquisition Companies (SPAC) also known as Blank check companies offer private businesses a fast-track to going public that bypasses traditional IPO Process.
+SPACs are public shell companies that exist for single purpose - finding a private company and taking it to a market quickly.
+## How SPACs work
+In order to take company public, a SPAC will merge wit

 ![](https://github.com/hashxim/hconMD/raw/master/Work_MD/Resources/image.png)